Slavery in Iran: Safavid harem

 One of the biggest slavery institutions in Safavid Iran was the royal Safavid harem and court.
-Shah Sultan Hossain's (r.
+Shah Soltan Hossein's (r.
 1694–1722) court has been estimated to include five thousand slaves; male and female, black and white, of which one hundred were black eunuchs.

 The monarchs of the Safavid dynasty preferred to procreate through slave concubines, which would neutralize potential ambitions from relatives and other in-laws and protect patrimony.
 The slave concubines (and later mothers) of the Shah's mainly consisted of enslaved Caucasian, Georgian and Armenian women, captured as war booty, bought at the slave market or received as gifts from local potentates.
 The slave concubines were sometimes forced to convert to Shia Islam upon entering the harem, and referred to as kaniz.

 Slave eunuchs performed various tasks in many levels of the harem as well as the general court.
 Eunuchs had offices in the general court, such as in the royal treasury and as the tutors and adoptive fathers of non-castrated slaves selected to be slave soldiers (ghilman), as well as inside the harem, and served as a channel between the secluded harem women and the outside court and world.